PaPa31/hm/docs/workplace/git/git-best-practicies.md

     A specific circumstance in which you should avoid using `git pull --rebase` is if you merged since your last push.
 You might want to `git fetch; git rebase -p @{u}` (and check to make sure the merge was recreated properly) or do a normal merge in that circumstance.

     Another specific circumstance is if you are pulling from a non-authoritative repository which is not fully up to date with respect to your authoritative upstream.
-A rebase in this circumstance could cause the published history to be rewritten, [which would be bad](#pubonce).
+A rebase in this circumstance could cause the published history to be rewritten, [which would be bad](#dont-change-published-history).

     Some people argue against this because the non-final commits may lose whatever testing those non-final commits might have had since the deltas would be applied to a new base.
 This in turn might make git-bisect’s job harder since some commits might refer to broken trees, but really this is only relevant to people who want to hide the sausage making.
 Of course to _really_ hide the sausage making you should still rebase and then test each intermediate commit to ensure it compiles and passes your regression tests (you do have regression tests, don’t you?) so that a future bisector will have some strong hope that the commit will be usable.
 After all, that future bisector might be you.

     Other people argue against this (especially in highly decentralized environments) because doing a merge explicitly records who performed the merge, which provides someone to blame for inadequate testing if two histories were not combined properly (as opposed to the hidden history with implicit blame of rebase).

-    Still others argue that you are unable to automatically discover when someone else has [rewritten public history](#pubonce) if you use `git pull --rebase` normally, so someone might have hidden something malicious in an older (presumably already reviewed) commit.
+    Still others argue that you are unable to automatically discover when someone else has [rewritten public history](#dont-change-published-history) if you use `git pull --rebase` normally, so someone might have hidden something malicious in an older (presumably already reviewed) commit.
 If this is of concern, you can still use rebase, but you would have to `git fetch` first and look for “forced update” in that output or in the reflog for the remote branches.

-    You can make this the default with the “branch.<name>.rebase” configuration option (and more practically, by the “branch.autosetuprebase” configuration option).
+    You can make this the default with the `branch.<name>.rebase` configuration option (and more practically, by the “branch.autosetuprebase” configuration option).
 See [man git-config](http://jk.gs/git-config.html).

 *   Rebasing (when possible)